Business and Natural Capital Accounting

 The roadmap is structured around four main building blocks: coordination, communication, methodological development and capacity building.

-As part of the roadmap the NCAVES project recently conducted two pilot case studies with selected companies in India and Spain, with a view to:
+As part of the roadmap the NCAVES project conducted two pilot case studies with selected companies in India and Spain, with a view to:

 - Assess alignment between the sustainability monitoring approach for the environment with the SEEA EA;